How do raccoons can get into houses?

 The place where the roof and soffits meet can be a good place for raccoons to enter, as they can take advantage of the space created to sneak into the attic with a good tap of their shoulders.

 Uncapped Chimneys can be the perfect place for raccoons to pay you an unwanted visit.
 Female raccoons like to sneak up in the fireplace’s damper to give birth to their babies.
 Make sure your chimney is well protected!

 They can enter through holes in foundations or by air vents

 Raccoons can also access your basement through holes in your foundation or through air vents, which provide air and light to your basement.

 How do I know if raccoons have entered my house?

-Rest assured that with the Capital Animal Control team, raccoons will be captured and released in the most humane manner possible, we will trap the raccoon(s), remove, and release them.
+Rest assured that with the Capital Animal Control team, we are professionals in raccoon control.
+In the most humane manner possible, we will trap the raccoon(s), remove, and release them.